1feres1/pynmranalysis/Readme.md

 spectrum.columns  = columns
 ```

-##### Binning / Bucketing
+#### Binning / Bucketing
 In order to reduce the data dimensionality binning is commonly used.
-In binning the spectra are divided into bins (so called buckets) and the total area within each bin is calculated to represent the original spectrum
+In binning, the spectra are divided into bins (so called buckets) and the total area within each bin is calculated to represent the original spectrum.
+Here is an example:

 ```python